C++ Vector push_back

 Output:

-In this example, push_back function inserts the new elements into the vector v.
+In this instance, the push_back method adds the additional elements to the vector v.